 - "Fragile" and "Handle with care" labels are no substitute for careful packaging!
 They are only appropriate for information purposes.

 All the tips for pallets and groupage packaging mentioned above apply for part or full truck load shipments.
 Additional aspects have to be taken into consideration when ordering PTL or FTL transport.

-- Consider organising or asking DHL Freight to organise any additional security items needed for your transport, e.g. lashing straps or anti-slip mats.
+- Consider organizing or asking DHL Freight to organize any additional security items needed for your transport, e.g. lashing straps or anti-slip mats.